pssst/pssst/README.md

 * `install.sh` - Installs the CLI (w/o root permission)
 * `makedeb.sh` - Creates a Debian package of the CLI
 * `makeiso.sh` - Creates a Debian minimal ISO image with user keys and CLI
-* `pssst-box.sh` - Persists the contents of a box to the users home directory
-* `pssst-notify.sh` - Displays the latest message with a desktop notification

 #### Docker